 About the Prize

 Each committee member is responsible for nominating two book-length translations published and distributed in the U.S. between January 1st and December 31st of the current year.
 The committee’s primary focus is English-language translation including but not limited to fiction, nonfiction, memoir, and hybrid texts.
-As nominations are culled from the committee’s organic discovery and discussions, there is no formal submissions process for this prize.
+There is no formal submission process for this prize.

-The ten finalists for this year’s prize will be announced on International Translation Day (September 30, 2024) with one winner to follow on November 18, 2024.
+The ten finalists for the 2025 prize will be announced on September 30 (International Translation Day) with one winner to follow in November.
 An amount of $1,000 will be conferred entirely to the winning translator or translators.

 Translators based anywhere in the world are eligible for the Cercador Prize.